 Skylar’s Run is a clinically validated, non-drug treatment delivered through an engaging, role-playing adventure video game.
 It empowers children, ages 8-12, with ADHD to better organize and control their behavior at school and home.

-Skylar’s Run has consistently demonstrated statistically significant and clinically meaningful reductions in the severity of the core ADHD symptoms for sustained periods up to 6 months using the FDA’s primary measure of efficacy (ADHD-RS).
+Skylar’s Run has consistently demonstrated statistically significant and clinically meaningful reductions in the severity of the core symptoms of ADHD for sustained periods (up to 6 months) using the FDA’s primary measure of efficacy (ADHD-RS).

 Within the virtual world of Sklyar’s Run, the cognitive skills of attention, impulse control and self-regulation are developed and mastered through interactive play.
 Sklyar’s Run is designed to engage and hold your child’s interest with challenging missions, quality characters and a fascinating story, which will quickly become an activity your child considers fun and engaging.